Android-for-Python/Android-for-Python-Users/README.md

 This works because the Kivy App class defines a coroutine `async_run()` which starts Kivy.

-In the above we assume our App class contains a coroutine implementing the async behavior:
+In the above we assume our App class contains a coroutine implementing some async behavior:

 ```
     async def some_async_behavior(self):